 After scrolling that page down, I could see even more information about my article’s SEO optimization.

-Yoast SEO provides a feature of checking readability of your every post.
+Yoast SEO provides a feature of checking the readability of your every post.

 And this is how it looks like for the article you’re reading right now.